emilyng-sz/music_webscraping/README.md

 # Music Webscraping Code

-This was a task to use webscraping techniques to download and store music of specific categories as well as the respective information in a local folder as well as json file.
+I used webscraping techniques (Python BeautifulSoup package) to download and store music of specific categories as well as the respective information in a local folder as well as json file.

 All music is taken from [Looperman Website](https://www.looperman.com/)